Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Methods

 \subsection{Star-triangle transformation}

 Fig.~\ref{fig3} shows the star-triangle transformation.
-The triangle with internal interaction $J$ is replaced by a ``star" consisting of an additional spin site coupled to the three vertices with an interaction $J'$.
+The triangle with internal interactions $J_1$, $J_2$ and $J_3$ is replaced by a ``star'' consisting of an additional spin site coupled to the three vertices with interactions $J^{\prime}_1$, $J^{\prime}_2$ and $J^{\prime}_3$.
 The partition function should be invariant after the transformation, i.e., the Boltzmann factors of this unit should be conserved

 This leads to